smeirsha/ios-teacher-rn-test/rn/Teacher/README.md

 sudo xcode-select -s /Applications/Xcode.app
 ```

-- Install node dependencies: `yarn install`
+- Install dependencies: `yarn build`
-- Install carthage: `brew install carthage`
-- Run a carthage checkout at the top level of the repo:
-  `(cd ../.. ; carthage checkout --no-use-binaries)`
-- Launch the app: `react-native run-ios`
+- Launch the app: `yarn start-iphone` or `yarn start-ipad`
   (note: if you already have a simulator running, kill it before running that
    command)

 ### BuddyBuild
-In the root of the git repo is `buddybuild_postclone.sh` which will ensure that only the apps
-with relevant changes will build.
-But because we can only cancel builds right now, the builds
+We use BuddyBuild's [selective builds](https://docs.buddybuild.com/builds/selective_builds.html) feature to ensure that only the apps with relevant changes will build.
-in buddy build will show as failed.
-You should look to make sure that the Teacher App build
-succeeded for all commits related to this app.

 ### Linting
 We use the eslint config from the project http://standardjs.com/.